Case Study 16: 3D Hardware Alignment Workflows

 The STEP rotation handles rotate CAD/STL optical solid rows.

-They rotate imported lens/LED/camera STEP overlays.
+They rotate imported lens/optical/LED/camera STEP overlays.
 File-backed optical CAD/STL rows use the separate CAD/STL placement handler.

 I carried a STEP component but the ray trace did not change.

-Open 3D STEP carry moves lens/camera/LED hardware overlays.
-It is for mechanical context and placement planning.
-Ray-traced CAD/STL optics must be inserted as optical solid rows so the kernel receives real surface geometry.
+Open 3D STEP carry moves lens/optical/camera/LED hardware overlays.
+It is for mechanical context and placement planning until you run CAD / target -> Promote STEP to Optical Solid Row.
+Ray-traced CAD/STL optics must be optical solid rows so the kernel receives real surface geometry and face-role metadata.